 While you may check tanks annually, unexpected things can happen in between checks.
 And knowing what to look out for and when extra action needs to be taken, is key to avoiding costly issues with your fleet.

-What are the main diesel contamination symptoms?
+What are the main fuel contamination symptoms?

 There are three main types of symptoms that could indicate a contaminated fuel system – from vehicle, to tank, to fuel symptoms, we trace our way back through the problem.
 Outlining what you should be watching out for at each point.